 Promotion policies and procedures are thoughtfully supervised under the direction of the Vice Provost for Faculty Affairs.
-University of Arizona appointed personnel that are on the career, continuing or tenure track are hired as faculty or continuing academic professionals.
+University of Arizona appointed personnel that are on the career, continuing, or tenure track are hired as faculty or continuing academic professionals.
 These employees demonstrate a promise of excellent performance in teaching, service, and research.
-Within these general guidelines, promotion criteria are to be developed by the faculty members, continuing academic professionals, and the head or director in each department, and approved by and filed with the dean and the Provost.
+Within these general guidelines, promotion criteria are to be developed by the faculty members, continuing academic professionals, and the head or director in each department.
+They are then approved by and filed with the dean and the Provost.

 Each department and college establish a standing committee on faculty status to advise the department head and dean before the recommendations are routed to the University standing committee and the Office of the Provost.
 Promotion and/or tenure decisions of faculty shall involve the following levels of review:

 - Departmental Standing Advisory Committee on Faculty Status